avinashnadendla/Project-Park-Plus/README.md

 # Project-Park-Plus

-Pre-requisites for this project to work on youe machine
+Pre-requisites for this project to work on your machine

 - Vagrant should be installed
 - Ansible should be installed